 The subsequences T define the studied dynamics of the trajectories.
-In some cases, one may benefit from a more precise description of these dynamics.
-This can be achieved by considering a more detailed alphabet for T.13 For instance, in distinguishing the various reasons for being OE-such as unemployment or parental leaves-one might be able to better describe the dynamics of casual employment.
-As another example, distinguishing between full and part-time employment might better describe how women restart an employment spell after employment interruptions.
+In some cases, we may benefit from a more precise description of these dynamics.
+This can be achieved by considering a more detailed alphabet for T. For instance, in distinguishing the various reasons for being OE-such as unemployment or parental leaves-we may be able to better describe the dynamics of casual employment.
+As another example, distinguishing between full-time and part-time employment might better describe how women restart an employment spell after employment interruptions.

 Finally, in some applications, the influence of previous paths on subsequence of change is of central interest.
-In this case, we suggest adding indicators of previous path to the MMs.
-For instance, one could add the time already spent in each state or dummies for the states experienced to the models.
+In this case, we suggest adding indicators of previous paths to the MMs.
+For instance, we can add the time already spent in each state or dummies for the states experienced to the models.